 Table types

 Overview

-ADB (as well as Greenplum) supports several types of tables with different data storage models:
+ADB (as well as Greengage DB) supports several types of tables with different data storage models:

 • Heap.
 This is the default table type.
 Heap tables are recommended for OLTP-type workloads.
 You can use them if the data is frequently modified after being initially loaded.
 It is also the most suitable kind of tables for single-row queries INSERT, UPDATE, and DELETE.

-• Append-optimized.
+• Append-optimized (AO).
 These tables are preferable for OLAP-type workloads.
 They are also optimized for bulk data loading.
 You can use them if the data is rarely modified after being initially loaded, i.e. the read-only queries prevail.
-Unlike Heap tables (that can be only row-oriented), append-optimized tables support two forms of data orientation:
+Unlike heap tables (that can be only row-oriented), append-optimized tables support two forms of data orientation:

 • Row-oriented.
-This storage model is recommended for retrieving all or the most part of the table columns at once.
+This storage model is recommended for retrieving all or most of the table columns at once.

 • Column-oriented.
 This model is good for data computing over a small number of columns.
-You can also use it for tables that need regular updates of the small part of columns — without modifying the rest of them.
+You can also use it for tables that need regular updates of a small part of the columns — without modifying the rest of them.

+Table types